opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/geocat-mappings/dataset-keyword.rst

 :XPATH: ``//gmd:identificationInfo//gmd:descriptiveKeywords//gmd:keyword``
 :Value: ``//gmd:textGroup//gmd:LocalisedCharacterString``
 :Usage Notes:  all keywords with the Locale ``#DE``, ``#FR``, ``#EN``, ``#IT`` are taken.
-              they keyword opendata.swiss is not taken: it works as a serach criteria, about what datasets are imported to opendata.swiss
+              The keyword opendata.swiss is not taken: it serves to mark which datasets should be imported to opendata.swiss

 .. code-block:: xml
     :caption: ISO-19139_che XPath for dct:keyword